DeFiPages/PlayRoulette/readme.md

 For regular testing:

 - Run `play_roulette.py` periodically.
 This will simulate a roulette game, placing a bet on RED using 1 CAS for all addresses.

+## Note

+The EVM RPC URL is set in `libs/eth_utils.py` to `https://testnet-dmc.mydefichain.com:20551`.
+Alternatives include other public URLs or the local port: `http://127.0.0.1:20551`.